11 Oct Combinations in the Kitchen

 - Pour the batter into the lined bread pan and bake at 325 F for 40 minutes.
 Test with a toothpick the center is cooked.

-Without experiments (sometimes accidental) we wouldn’t have some of the best combinations like chocolate and peanut butter, or the more recent addition of the doughnut burger.
+Without experiments (sometimes accidental) we wouldn’t have some of the best combinations like chocolate and peanut butter, or the doughnut burger.
 While some things should be eaten in moderation, we encourage you to try new things bringing fun and flare to your kitchen.
 What are your favorite flavors?
-If you have a great combination please share it below, we love to learn more about what our customers like and what we can try in our own kitchens.
+If you have a great combination please share it below.
+We’d love to learn more about what our customers like and what we can try in our own kitchens.